Posted on

 The Smith Family has long recognised the role technology plays in a child’s education.
 MTA proudly supports The Smith Family and their Learning for Life Program.
 (Since 2020, the Program has delivered over 5,000 Digital Inclusion Packs to families in need of digital access which include a laptop and/or an internet package along with Tech Support to ensure families have the support they need to use the technology they receive).

-Keep an eye out for STEAMPOSIUM23 too, brought to you by MTA!
+Join us for STEAMPOSIUM24 too, brought to you by MTA!

 Blog Home>